-What is the Student Services and Amenities Fee?
+What is the Student Services and Amenities Fee (SSAF) Grant Program?

-In 2012, the University of Melbourne introduced the Student Services and Amenities Fee (SSAF), in compliance with Australian legislation, to support the provision of non-academic student services and amenities.
-All students pay this fee annually, on a full time or part time basis.
+In 2012, the University of Melbourne introduced the Student Services and Amenities Fee (SSAF), in compliance with Australian Government's Higher Education Legislation, to support and provide a wide range of services and amenities for students and to support student-focussed initiatives.

 The University is committed to understanding and meeting the needs of a diverse student population, and ensuring that all have an experience of lasting quality and enrichment.
 SSAF funds enable a wide range of initiatives, determined in collaboration with students, in support of this commitment.